FLTA - Pre-Arrival Information

 - Identify colleagues who can share the management of the FLTA.
 We appreciate your attention to their concerns, but it can be a lot for one person and you may not always be available.

-- Arrange coverage for any FLTA responsibilities during the week of December 13-17, 2021, as the FLTA will be required to attend the Mid-Year Conference in Washington, DC during this time if in-person events are possible.
-If in-person events are not possible, this event will be conducted virtually and the dates may change.
+- Arrange coverage for any FLTA responsibilities during the week of the Mid-Year Conference, as FLTAs will be required to attend the conference in Washington, DC.
+If in-person events are not possible, this event will be conducted virtually.
+You will receive more information from your campus’ designated IIE Advisor when the dates of the Mid-Year Conference are confirmed.